Formerly The Londontowne Symphony Orchestra

 The application form may be submitted by mail or electronically to Dr. Bill Bloomquist, competition director at 443-623-8699 or drbill88@comcast.net.
 Late applications will not be accepted.

 All applications require a non-refundable $60 entry fee.
 Please enclose a check payable to NPO with your application.
-Electronic payment will be available soon on the NPO website.
+Electronic payment may be made on the NPO website at this link: https://naptownphil.org/#support.
+When filling out the donation form at that site, indicate that payment is for the Competition.

 Applicants will be notified of the receipt of their application packet, audition time and location by email.
 If you have questions or need more information, please contact Dr. Bill Bloomquist, competition director at 443-623-8699 or drbill88@comcast.net.